-Only 4 ingredients plus salt and pepper are needed for this restaurant quality side dish.
-Sauteed mushrooms and onions are the classic topping for steak or any other beef dish.
+Only 4 ingredients plus salt and pepper are needed to make sauteed mushrooms and onions for steak that are restaurant-quality.
+This classic side dish would be a fantastic topping for any other beef dish, as well!

 Funny how you can make a dish for so many years you just take it for granted.
 That’s how it was with these onions and mushrooms.